bsc-quantic/HadaMAG.jl/docs/src/manual/State.md

 ```

 ### Generating quantum circuit states
-`HadaMAG.jl` provides the `rand_haar` function to generate pure states obtained with quantum circuits from computational basis state, by applying Haar random 2-qudit gates in a brickwall pattern with an specified `depth`.
+`HadaMAG.jl` provides the `rand_haar` function to generate pure states obtained with quantum circuits from computational basis state by applying Haar random 2-qudit gates in a brickwall pattern with an specified `depth`.
 For example, let's generate a state on `N=4` qubits, corresponding to `depth=3` layers of random 2-qubit gates:

 ```julia